WaelOGC/OGC-NewFinity-Palstform/docs/backend/wallet-overview-api-implementation.md

-# Phase W2.6 Implementation Report: Wallet Overview (Snapshot + Balances)
+# Wallet Overview API Implementation

 ## Overview
-This phase implements the Wallet Overview API endpoint that provides wallet snapshot and balances data.
+This document describes the Wallet Overview API endpoint implementation that provides wallet snapshot and balances data.
 The endpoint returns mock data that replaces hard-coded values on the `/dashboard/wallet` page, allowing the UI to display wallet information from the backend API.

-## Implementation Date
-Phase W2.6

 ## Status
-✅ Complete - Wallet Overview API and UI wiring implemented
+Complete - Wallet Overview API and UI wiring implemented

 ---